 “Estuary” skin modifications and changes to the GUI/skinning engine

-Many of the other changes listed here have an obvious ripple effect on the Kodi interface, so we’ve made change to support these: the gaming modules and associated libraries and the PVR changes, for example.
-We’ve also updated keyboard layouts for more languages, updated image resources, changed API calls, improved response times with optimisations for e.g. scaling and redrawing.
+Many of the other changes listed here have an obvious ripple effect on the Kodi interface, so we’ve made the change to support these: the gaming modules and associated libraries and the PVR changes, for example.
+We’ve also updated keyboard layouts for more languages, updated image resources, changed API calls, improved response times with optimizations for e.g. scaling and redrawing.

 Revised codebase and build guides